 On to the food!

-I’ve been creating so many Paleo/Primal recipes that I’ve neglected my Primal Pinterest board and the cookbooks I’ve gotten and have yet to use.
+I’ve been experimenting so much that I’ve neglected my Pinterest board and the cookbooks on my bookcase.
 Now that Pigskin Paleo is available on Amazon I’m taking a little break to try out some recipes I’ve had my eye on.

 I started by making Sofrito.
 Used the sofrito to make a seafood soup.
 Then I turned to Paleo Comfort Foods, a Paleo cookbook I picked up this summer that I had yet to even crack the spine of.
 They have a recipe for a basic bread loaf, so I tried that out and paired it with our soup to complete the meal.